 Skullcandy isn’t always the company you think of when you picture great audio products, but it’s slowly changing that perception.
-The company is probably best known for their cheaper colorful earbuds but I’ve actually really enjoyed some of their latest products, including a pair of true wireless earbuds.
-Today we’re looking at the Skullcandy Crusher Evo which have Bluetooth 5.0, an adjustable bass slider, and a price tag of about $175 USD.
+The company is best known for its cheaper earbuds but today we’re looking at the Skullcandy Crusher Evo which has Bluetooth 5.0, an adjustable bass slider, and is priced around $200 USD.

 Editor’s note: this Skullcandy Crusher Evo review was updated on May 5, 2021, to update the scoring with the results of our audience poll.

 - People looking for good sound on a budget should take the time to read up on the Crusher Evo.
 The price is right for most people looking for a good pair of headphones but aren’t ready to crack much above $200 USD.

 - Anyone who likes bass can have some fun with the adjustable bass sliders.